Sharyl Attkisson: Career

 Attkisson's book Stonewalled: One Reporter's Fight for Truth Against the Forces of Obstruction, Intimidation, and Harassment in Obama's Washington was published by Harper later in 2014 and became a New York Times best seller.
-In this work, she accused CBS of protecting Barack Obama's administration by not giving enough coverage to such stories as the 2012 Benghazi attack and slow initial enrollments under Obamacare.

 Her second book, The Smear: How Shady Political Operatives and Fake News Control What You See, What You Think, and How You Vote, was published by HarperCollins in summer 2017.
 It also became a New York Times best seller.

 In 2017, Attkisson created a media bias chart that was reused by right-wing blog PJ Media and characterized as "a bastardization" of that produced by Ad Fontes Media.
 According to PolitiFact, this chart "labels anything not overtly conservative as 'left'".
 The news outlets with a purported left bias include the Associated Press, Reuters, the American television networks ABC, NBC/CNBC, and CBS, The New York Times, The Washington Post, CNN, NPR, Politico, and USA Today.
 BuzzFeed News reported in August 2018 that Attkisson indicated on her website that she compiled the "subjective" chart "from various sources and your feedback".
 She linked "various sources" to a study from the Pew Research Center, a Washington think tank that BuzzFeed said "measures audience bias, not the alleged bias of an outlet and a college library's website that cites another college library's project describing media outlets."
 Attkisson's chart includes such websites as InfoWars (to which Attkisson is reported to link from her own site).

 Her book Slanted: How the News Media Taught us to Love Censorship and Hate Journalism was published in November 2020.